-Back from above, 12.25 × 10 in., oils, bronze powder, charcoal, pastel and oil crayon on Linorg paper, 2003 Art looks beneath the surface of life, and for me the place to look has always been the body.
-When disability made it hard
+Back from above [detail], 12.25 × 10 in., oils, bronze powder, charcoal, pastel and oil crayon on Linorg paper, 2003 Art looks beneath the surface of life, and for me the place to look has always been the body.
+When disability mad

 Palegold hands, 10.5 x 13.5 in., oils, bronze powder, charcoal, pastel and oil crayon on Moulin de Fleurac, 1999

-Bluegrey stretching/kneeling figure, 9.75 x 12.5 in., oils, bronze powder, charcoal, pastel and oil crayon on Bergerac, 2000 Asymmetry at my body’s core brings the need for a subtle effort of balancing, which keeps me engaged with the workings o
+Bluegrey stretching/kneeling figure, 9.75 x 12.5 in., oils, bronze powder, charcoal, pastel and oil crayon on Bergerac, 2000 Asymmetry at my core brings the need for a subtle effort of balancing, which keeps me engaged with the workings of my bo

 Thoracic spinal nerves study, 6 x 7 in., Twinrocker Rotunda, 2020

-Spinal cord (cauda equina) with nerve roots [detail], 6.5 x 8.5 in., charcoal on Twinrocker Rotunda, 2011 Drawing connects me to that ongoing work of balancing – to the consciousness, and even the creativity, of the body itself.
-I work to e
+Spinal cord (cauda equina) with nerve roots [detail], 6.5 x 8.5 in., charcoal on Twinrocker Rotunda, 2011 Drawing connects me to the ongoing work of balancing – to the consciousness, and even the creativity, of the body itself.
+I ground my

 Spinal cord butterfly with floating colors (red crystalline), 11 x 15 in., 2017